Adigo45/WebScrapping/README.md

 This project demonstrates how to use and requests libraries in python to scrape and extract data from Web browser of wikipedia with largest companies in the world.

-We used inspect tool from the browser by right clicking the mouse..
+We used inspect tool from the browser by right clicking the mouse.

 ![wikipedia Data](wikipedia_data.png)